 2. Stackable Campaigns

-In the section below Exclusive you can also add campaigns to the Stackable set.
-If a customer did not qualify for an Exclusive campaign, they can receive rewards from any Stackable campaign.
+If a customer did not qualify for an Exclusive campaign, they can receive rewards from any campaign in the "Stackable" section campaign.
 These campaigns will execute simultaneously and will get combined with campaigns from the Universal set (“AND”).

 3. Universal Campaigns